VATALU/obsessive/README.md

-# CGod
+# Obsessive
-CGod is a featherweight framework for JavaWeb development named after FD-CCG
+Obsessive is a featherweight framework for JavaWeb development named after FD-CCG